Jessica Schleider: Education and degrees

 Schleider began her academic career at Swarthmore College, working with psychology professor Jane Gillham, Ph.D., as her thesis advisor.
 In 2011, Schleider received the Wallach Fellowship for her thesis; she continued work on it with Gillham after graduation, resulting in a publication in Current Psychiatry Reviews.
-She graduated from Swarthmore College in 2012 with a Bachelor of Arts in psychology, next pursuing a master's degree at Harvard University working with psychology professor John Weisz, Ph.D., as her advisor.
+She graduated from Swarthmore College in 2012 with a Bachelor of Arts in psychology, next pursuing a master's degree at Harvard University working with psychologist John R. Weisz as her advisor.
 During her time as a masters student, she received the Stimson Fund Research Grant in 2012, the William H. Talley Award in 2013–2014, and the Karen Stone Fellowship in 2013–2014.
 With the grant and the award, she completed publications as a co-author with Weisz in the Journal of Abnormal Child Psychology and the Child Psychiatry and Human Development Journal.
 In 2014, Schleider received her Master of Arts in psychology.
 In 2018, she completed her final steps of education with a doctoral internship in clinical and community psychology on a track of consultation, prevention, and program evaluation services at Yale University School of Medicine and finally her Ph.D. in clinical psychology at Harvard University.